 Environmental Data Science

-Fenyes is a scientific data-processing project centered on underwater light measurements.
-The repository assembles raw field spectra into attenuation targets, builds compact ML-ready datasets across FULL and PAR wavelength ranges, generates reproducible train/test splits, derives irradiance inputs, and exposes a first FastAPI plus React interface for manual Kd, Imean, and Iz calculations.
+Spectral Attenuation is a scientific data-processing project centered on underwater light measurements.
+The repository turns raw field spectra into reusable attenuation outputs, compact ML-ready datasets across FULL and PAR wavelength ranges, reproducible train/test splits, derived optical features, and a usable web interface for selected analysis workflows.

 Overview

 The core repository is a reproducible Python pipeline that turns raw depth-resolved measurement files into structured outputs for water-quality modeling.
-It includes filename auditing, Kd spectrum generation, long-form dataset assembly, feature engineering, split generation, and irradiance derivation.
+It includes data auditing, attenuation-output generation, dataset assembly, feature engineering, split generation, and derived optical summaries.

 The processed datasets support two spectral configurations: a FULL range from 380 to 900 nm and a PAR range from 400 to 700 nm.
 Both are built from the same raw source table and exported as compact modeling datasets.

-The repository also contains a first application layer around the research code: a FastAPI backend that serves health, Kd, and irradiance endpoints, and a React/Vite frontend that provides a manual scientific calculator for Kd, Imean, and Iz workflows.
+The repository also contains an application layer around the research code: a FastAPI backend and a React/Vite frontend that provide a usable interface for selected scientific analysis workflows.

 Problem